mosbth/dbwebb-cli/REVISION.md

 v1.9.47* (2016-05-19)
 -------------------

-* Add python3 version to be displayed in dbwebb-validate --check.
+* Add python3 and pip3 version to be displayed in dbwebb-validate --check.

 v1.9.47 (2016-05-16)